The Leeds New Line route maps

 line may have crossed Doctor lane on the last part of the Mirfield

-viaduct. (originally constructed of blue engineering brick & 190 yards
+The viaduct was constructed of blue engineering brick & 190 yards

-long) A sloping stone wall to the left & an old engineering
+A sloping stone wall to the left & an old engineering

 brick wall on the right.